kiranma72/abdm-docs/content/2-milestone1/verify-abha-address/demographics.md

 Sample QR Code in User's ABHA Application ![ABHA App QR Code](../abha-qr-in-app.png) | ![ABHA App QR Scan](../json-abha-app-qr-scan.png)
 Sample QR Code in User's ABHA Card ![ABHA App QR Code](../abha-card-eg.png) | ![ABHA App QR Scan](../json-abha-card-qr.png)

-Care context (Health record) linking happens in two steps:
+Note the differences in the feild names between both the QR codes.
+Your software must be able to handle either QR code.

+In Milestone 2, Any Health record generated for this user will need to be linked to the ABHA address.
+Linking happens in two steps:

 1. Link token generation
-2. Linking care context with ABHA address after obtaining valid link token
+2. Linking care context with ABHA address using valid link token

-**Link Token generation**

-To achieve linking, the Health Facility (HIP) needs to have a valid link token.
-There are two possible ways to get the link token:
-1. Through scan and share profile use case
-2. Using link token service

-The link token will be used for linking multiple number of care contexts, and concurrent linkages.
+A link token can be generated using Demographic authentication APIs described below.
+The link token must be saved by the HRP can can be used for linking multiple number of care contexts till it expires.

 **Pre-requisites:**
 1. Patient must have a ABHA app with a valid ABHA address or physical card like a ABHA card
 2. Hospital must have a 2D Barcode scanner available at the registration counter.
-	- The HRP software registration page have text box to load data scanned from ABHA QR Code.
+3. The HRP software registration page must have text box to load data scanned from ABHA QR Code.

 **Steps to scan User's ABHA QR Code**

 1. Hospital operator scans the QR code on patient ABHA card or as displayed in ABHA mobile App
-	- The Patient details like ABHA address, Name, DOB, Gender, State Id, District Id, etc are embedded in the QR code as a JSON
+2. The Patient details like ABHA address, Name, DOB, Gender, State Id, District Id, etc are embedded in the QR code as a JSON
-2. HRP software must validate the scanned data and collect a Linking Token from ABDM Gateway
+3. HRP software must validate the scanned data and collect a Linking Token from ABDM Gateway
-3. The software must use the information scanned to register the patient and save the ABHA Address
+4. The software must use the information scanned to register the patient and save the ABHA Address

 ## Sample User Experience